Nekomo-App/Nekomo/README.md

 **🤐 MUM'S THE WORD:
    No spreading rumors; keep us a hidden gem.
 Don't make us famous, and shush about us outside.**

-**Note that! these are just scrappers and do not store any anime on it's servers.**
+**PLEASE READ: Note that! these are just scrappers and do not store any anime on it's servers.**